 Having a third baby was a very positive decision for us, but we also couldn’t quite believe it when I got pregnant!
 Despite being horrendously ill in the first weeks and losing 4kg, I was still classed as high risk as my BMI was just over 30, which meant ob-gyn led care.
 This led the way for stress after stress with the pregnancy and really this is what this story is about – finding the way forward as a pregnant woman and as a family when you are being pushed in directions you don’t want to go.

 We are extremely lucky that we were once again able to use the private midwives who were with us for our first two boys.
-They are now great friends and invaluable in providing the open, honest and evidence based care and advice a mother needs to make properly informed decisions.
+They are now great friends and invaluable in providing the open, honest and evidencebased care and advice a mother needs to make properly informed decisions.
 This stood in great contrast to all the other advice we had received.

-The next 3 weeks waiting for baby were like a holiday – we were convinced baby would come early so every day we got to do more things and my Mum could spend time with our two boys was a bonus, despite me getting a bit frustrated!
-Another ‘issue’ came up though – a positive group B strep result.
-Shit.
-Once again though our wonderful midwives came to the rescue and advised a plan including probiotics to eliminate the bacteria and we put in place a plan to monitor the baby after birth.
+Then another ‘issue’ came up – a positive group B strep result.
+Once again though, our wonderful midwives came to the rescue and advised a plan including probiotics to eliminate the bacteria and we put in place a plan to monitor the baby after birth.